rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 ```
 <br>
-That code gives us the below plot - which visualises the results!
+That code gives us the below plot - which visualises the optimum depths in terms of the accuracy that they provide!

 <br>
 ![alt text](/img/posts/regression-tree-max-depth-plot.png "Decision Tree Max Depth Plot")

 <br>
 In the plot we can see that the *maximum* classification accuracy on the test set is found when applying a *max_depth* value of 7.
-However, we lose very little accuracy back to a value of 4, but this would result in a simpler model, that generalised even better on new data.
-We make the executive decision to re-train our Decision Tree with a maximum depth of 4!
+However, we lose very little accuracy back to a value of 4.
+We also value a simple model, that generalises well on new data so we strike a good balance and decide to re-train our Decision Tree with a maximum depth of 4!

 <br>
 ### Visualise Our Decision Tree <a name="regtree-visualise"></a>